ashleyroque/Song-Popularity-Prediction-Machine-Learning-Analysis-of-Spotify-Data/README.md

 ## ⚙️ Methodology

-We started by pre-processing the Spotify dataset to prepare it for analysis and modeling.
-Key features like danceability, energy, loudness, and tempo were selected as predictors, with track_popularity as the target variable.
-To ensure data quality, missing values were handled by removing incomplete records.
-The dataset was then split into training (80%) and testing (20%) subsets to train and evaluate the model's performance.
-Numerical features were standardized using StandardScaler, which normalized the data to have a mean of 0 and a standard deviation of 1.
-This step ensured that all features were on the same scale so one feature wasn’t overshadowing another.
-The processed data was then organized into structured variables (X_train, X_test, y_train, y_test) for efficient use in modeling.

 ### Data Preprocessing
 - **Handled Missing Values**: Removed incomplete records
 - **Train-Test Split**: 80% training, 20% testing